4gift/4gift-gift-unwrapping/README.md

-# gift-unwrapping
+# Gift Unwrapping
-the gift unwrapping of 4Gift service
+The Gift Unwrapping of 4Gift service

 ## Foundation elements

-The Gift Unwrapping originally is mounted on a Foundation projects.
-It will be shown
+The preview of the GiftUnwrapping will appear in _reveal_ modal because 4Gift project run under the Foundation framework, we need to replicate perfectly the environment.

+## Versions

+At the moment, the system of versioning is very trivial.
+Whenever it is necessary add feature or bugfix, a new file with the new version should be created.